zzehli/study-notes/ml/ml.md

         * produce key vectors as answers to the questions
         * the dot products of the query and key vectors are large positive numbers
         * *attention pattern* is the dot product of key vectors and query vectors to assess the relevance of embeddings, the bigger the dot product, the more relevant they are (reference the attention is all you need paper)
-        * the size is the attention pattern is the size of the context window
+        * the size in the attention pattern is the size of the context window
         * value matrix generate a vector that moves the embedding into the desired direction
         * apply value vectors to the attention pattern to generate the movement of the embedding
         * value matrix formation contains a low rank transformation to reduce the parameter size